Maruha Nichiro Corporation

 Analysis Breakdown

-Traceability and Commitment
+Traceability Commitment

-As an additional measure to control IUU and overfishing within its supply chain, Maruha has set a target to assess that there is no risk of resource depletion in the fish stocks that the company sources by 2030.
-Maruha states that through its latest Marine Resources Survey, conducted in 2021-2022, it has confirmed the resource status of 81.8% of marine products it handles.
+Maruha shared that it carries out marine resource surveys to confirm that there is no risk of resource depletion in the fish stocks that the company sources and has set a target to confirm 100% of the resources by 2030.
+The latest Marine Resources Survey, conducted in 2021-2022, confirmed the resource status of 81.8% of marine products handled as indicated by FY2023 results.
 The remaining circa 18% are “non-classifiable” (i.e. it is not known whether the fish originates from wild capture or aquaculture) or “not scored” (i.e. the company has insufficient data on the resource status).
 According to Maruha, the “non-classifiable” proportion of fish relates mainly to raw materials for feed.
-Maruha recognises this as a major issue that needs to improve and is working to achieve the 100% rate by 2030.
+Maruha recognised this as a major issue that needs to be improved.
+The survey also evaluated that 44% of wild-caught fish handled is “well managed”: this corresponds to the fish sourced from fisheries that are certified, such as MSC-certified fisheries.
 The next survey results are scheduled for 2025.
+Maruha has now also set a target for increasing the sales ratio of sustainable certified products (including certified marine products defined as those approved by GSSI such as MSC, ASC, BAP and MEL) to 15% or more by 2030.

 All sources of information are available in the company assessment PDF.